For peace of mind when you’re on holiday, read our advice on finding the perfect sitter for your pet.

 As with most services, the cheapest option isn’t always the best.
-Be sure to choose a sitter on their merits, references and how well they suit your pet’s needs, rather than price.
+Be sure to choose a pet sitter on their merits, references, and how well they suit your pet’s needs, rather than price.

 Check your pet likes them

-As they're going to be spending a lot of time together, it's crucial your pet and their sitter get on.
-Once you’ve found a sitter you like, introduce them to your pet and see how they get on.
+As they're going to be spending a lot of time together, it's crucial that they get on.
+Once you’ve found somebody you like, introduce them to your pet and see how they get on.
 If your pet seems tense or aggressive, it’s probably not the right fit.